uc-cdis/data-portal/docs/portal_config.md

         "systolic_blood_pressure",
         "url"
       ],
-      "linkFields": [ // optional; fields (must exist in "field" list above) to display as clickable buttons "url"
+      "ordered": false, // optional; by default table columns will be sorted alphabetically by Header, if true table fields will be displayed in the order of "fields" list above, "linkFields": [ // optional; fields (must exist in "field" list above) to display as clickable buttons "url"
       ],